AjayKMehta/setup-machine/NeovimNotes.md

 #### Outline

-[Outline.nvim](https://github.com/hedyhli/outline.nvim) produces a code outline sidebar powered by LSP.
+[Outline.nvim](https://github.com/hedyhli/outline.nvim) produces a code outline sidebar powered by LSP + Treesitter.

 See [here](https://github.com/hedyhli/outline.nvim#default-keymaps) for default keymaps.
 They are only active for the outline window.